cguenther0929/firework_igniter/README.md

 v1.0.1 -- Minor code updates to redirect UART 2 output to the XBee wireless module.
 Fixed bug where fuse values higher than 9 (multi-digit) couldn't be ignited.
 Successfully tested with wireless controller.

 v1.2.0 -- Software has been updated to support setting or reporting the fuse-current value over the wireless protocol.
 These features have been successfully tested against the controller.

+v1.3.0 -- Software has been updated so that the fuse status is transmitted as four different bytes opposed to two.
+This was needed because bytes like 0xFF are forbidden.